-6.8 Transmitter Frequencies
+5.8 Transmitter Frequencies

 The Loc3 series transmitters are supplied with a predefined set of transmitting frequencies.
 The factory will preset the most commonly used frequencies.
-Additional frequencies are available to be selected in the frequencies list.
+Additional frequencies are available to be selected in the frequencies list; see section 5.8.2.

-6.8.1 Frequencies and Maximum Power Output
+5.8.1 Frequencies and Maximum Power Output